 In order for Spokane to remain competitive in attracting important sporting events like Division 1 NCAA men's basketball, the voters also approved funding for additional Spokane Arena seating to increase capacity from 11,447 to more than 12,000.
 After consideration of all options to efficiently and cost effectively achieve this goal, the District decided to replace all arena seating with new seats, an approach that realizes a $400,000 savings from the original project budget.
 The project was scheduled between events and completed by the Chief's 2013/14 home opener.

-In September 2013, the District Board approved the final sale and transfer of a District owned, downtown piece of property, the South Block, to the Worthy Group to develop the Grand Spokane Hotel – part of the autograph series by Marriott.
-Completion is expected in mid-2015.
+In September 2013, the District Board approved the final sale and transfer of a District owned, downtown piece of property, the South Block, to the Worthy Group to develop the Spokane Grand Hotel – part of the autograph series by Marriott.
+The 714 room Spokane Grand Hotel opened in 2015.